 As the owner, the association may sell or lease the property.
 If the association sells the property, it is subject to any liens that were not extinguished by the association’s foreclosure, which would include the first mortgage and any liens which are determined to have equal or greater priority.
 A lease of the property could continue until the first mortgage forecloses on the property.

 Now that you know the mechanics of foreclosure, I hope that you consider it a powerful tool to compel payment.
-Of course, this overview does not address every issue or situation, so please contact me or anyone in our foreclosure department with additional questions at any time.
+Of course, this overview does not address every issue or situation, so please contact one of the attorneys at Altitude Community Law for additional information.

 *In cases where there is a stipulation to lien priority with the first lienholder, the sale of the property is subject to the first deed of trust.
 The association is not obligated to pay the first lienholder, although the ultimate purchaser will need to resolve this debt to obtain or convey clear title to the property.